ValveSoftware/GameNetworkingSockets/README.md

 We're still in the process of extracting the code from our proprietary build toolchain and making everything more open-source friendly.
 Bear with us.

-* The unit test compiles, but has some issues.
-And we don't have it working in any standard framework.
+* The test compiles and runs, but generates lots of spew that looks like bugs but is actually normal.
+We also don't have it working in any standard framework.
+  It isn't really a narrowly targeted unit test, it is designed to exercise almost all of the reliability, rate limiting, and serialization layers, by connecting two peers and enabling some paket loss and reordering, and then delivering a bunch of random-sized packets.
+Exercising specific patterns of packet misdelivery and checking the exact behaviour more strictly would be great, since certain classes of bugs can just cause poor performance or miscalculation of the rate, while still appearing to be "working."
 * We don't have a good, simple client/server example of how to use the code.
   (The unit test is not a good example, please don't cut and paste it.)